jasmineortega/SheWoreWhat/README.rst

 ===========

 **Under construction**

-Personal wardrobe analytics to better inform future closet purchases in terms of cost-per-wear, color, and seasonal trends.
-Built with Python, Dash, and Altair.
-Hosted on Heroku!
+A data-driven project focused on analyzing personal wardrobe trends through visualization.
+The project provides an organized dashboard of cost-per-wear, frequency of wear, and seasonality to advise more cost-effect wardrobe purchases.
+Built using Python and CSS.

 The Process
 -----------